 A wedding consultant or event planner plays many roles.
 They can design your wedding theme, choose vendors, book the reception site, negotiate contracts, schedule appointments, find the perfect centerpieces and the list goes on and on.
 Consultants help you come up with ideas to make your wedding day an unforgettable event.
 They can either plan every detail or just minor details for your wedding.

 A consultant’s fee can range from 10 – 20 percent of the total wedding costs or they may charge a flat fee.
-It’s important to interview wedding consultants to make sure they can work within your budget and also to make sure you are comfortable with the way they work.
+It’s important to interview wedding consultants to make sure they can work within your budget and and keep the cost of the wedding to a minimum.
+Also to make sure you are comfortable with the way they work.
 Ask for referrals from friends and relatives.

 Questions to ask the Wedding Consultant